Finding the best cam for 350 with Vortec heads is not a simple task.

 The technical specifications of each camshaft are quintessential for every 350 Vortec heads owners.

-They also have a fit for every model, and especially an excellent pick for older models.
+They also have a fit for every model and are especially an excellent pick for older models.
 Additionally, they are a huge improvement overstock.

 01. Comp Cams 12-602-4 Big Mutha’ Thumpr Flat Cam